-Here we consider cumulus convection, which predominantly occurs in undisturbed flow, that is in the absence of large-scale convergent flow.
-Typical examples are trade-wind cumuli under a subsidence inversion, convection occurring in the ridge region of tropical easterly waves and daytime convection over land.
-This type of convection seems to be effectively controlled by sub-cloud layer turbulence.
-In fact, most of the diagnostic studies carried out for trade-wind cumuli show that the net upward moisture flux at cloud-base level is nearly equal to the turbulent moisture flux at the surface (Le Mone and Pennell,
+A distinction between deep and shallow convection is made on the basis of the first-guess convective cloud depth.
+If the cloud extends over more than 200 hPa then convection is classified as deep, and shallow otherwise.
+This distinction is only necessary for the closure and the specification of the entrainment rates that are a factor of two larger for shallow convection (see Section 6.3.1).
+Typical examples of shallow convection are trade-wind cumuli under a subsidence inversion, convection occurring in the ridge region of tropical easterly waves, daytime convection over land and in oceanic regions during cold air outbreaks.
+This type of convection is effectively controlled by the surface fluxes.
+In fact, most of the diagnostic studies carried out for trade-wind cumuli show that the net upward moisture flux at cloud-base level is nearly equal to the turbulent moisture flux at the surface (Le Mone and Pennell, 1976).